Applies to: VisualSVN Server 4.0 and later

 The size of shared object cache should not be greater than half of the server's physical RAM.
-With VisualSVN Server 3.6 it is also generally impractical to increase the size of shared object cache to be more than 1024 MB (1 GB).
+It is also generally impractical to increase the size of shared object cache to be more than 1024 MB (1 GB).

 Adjusting performance settings via VisualSVN Server Manager

 Follow these steps to change the performance settings through the management console:

 - Start VisualSVN Server Manager console.